 Often the discussion is about the wine.
 And, even though the nickname ‘Super Tuscan’ that this category of wine has gotten should be less important it has indeed a certain importance.

 The correct term for this kind of wine is IGT Toscana as, in reality, the Super Tuscan only would refer to the ‘rebel’ wines.
 Now, it can be said that in the 1970s and 1980s, the denomination IGT Toscana did not exist yet, rather they went under the category of table wines.

-I am not much for calling them all Super Tuscans and saying ohh…the Bordeaux style wines in Bolgheri are the only one of success in Tuscany.
+I am not much for calling them all Super Tuscans and saying ohh…the Bordeaux-style wines in Bolgheri are the only ones of success in Tuscany.

-Rather, I see them as important wines, yes, but also as part of a process towards a new way of winemaking and thinking that, in reality, has less to do about liking Bordeaux style wines or not and more to do with the change in rules for winemaking in Tuscany as a whole.
+Rather, I see them as important wines, yes, but also as part of a process towards a new way of winemaking and thinking that, in reality, has less to do with liking Bordeaux-style wines or not and more to do with the change in rules for winemaking in Tuscany as a whole.